On behalf of the staff, children, parents/carers and governors of Larkrise Primary School, we would like to welcome you to our school.

-Being part of RLT gives the school opportunities to work more closely with a diverse range of schools which will benefit both our staff and children.
+Being part of RLT allows the school to work more closely with a diverse range of schools, which will benefit our staff and children.
 The Trust schools are also involved in working with Oxfordshire Teaching School Alliance (OTSA) which provides further access to support and development opportunities.
 Larkrise is a strategic partner school within OTSA (Click here for more information).

 The school serves one of the most diverse and international cities in the UK.
 Our children come from a wide range of economic and cultural backgrounds.
-They speak a number of different languages, at the last count we had twenty different languages spoken at the school..
+They speak several different languages, at the last count, we had twenty different languages spoken at the school.
 We believe that this diverse and vibrant catchment of East Oxford should be celebrated and reflected in our curriculum.

 We hope you enjoy your virtual visit and find the information you are looking for.
-Please feel free to contact the school direct with any queries you may have.
+Please contact the school directly with any queries you may have.